Japan With Kids: How to Plan A Japan Family Trip

 Winter, from December to February, is the season to take advantage of the mountain scenery and the volcano.
 Head north to Hokkaido to enjoy those natural skiing resorts with kid-friendly trails and unwind in onsen (hot springs) to warm your body and relax after all-day activities.

-There is never too much time to spend in Japan as there's always so much to explore, especially with your kids.
-Typically, a 10-day family tour is ideal for experiencing the highlights of Japan, spanning from Kanto to Kansai, and from Honshu to Hokkaido.
+There is never too much time to spend in Japan with kids, as there's always so much to explore for your family fun.
+Typically, a 10-day family tour is ideal for experiencing the highlights of Japan, spanning from Kanto to Kansai, and from Kyushu to Hokkaido.

 You can cover famous cities like Tokyo, Kyoto, and Osaka within 7 days.
 With an additional day trip around Mt.
 Fuji and lingering in those fantastic museums at your leisure, a 10-day itinerary is advisable.
 However, if you prefer a more relaxed pace and want to delve deeper into the local culture, a 14-day itinerary is highly recommended.